⛵️ FREE Shipping on orders $49+ ⛵️

 June 15th, 1669 - First sighting of Lake Erie

-It was June 15, 1669 and a French explorer by the name of Louis Jolliet would become the first documented European to find and explore Lake Erie.
+It was June 15, 1669, when French explorer Louis Jolliet became the first documented European to set eyes on Lake Erie—a landmark moment in North American exploration.

 Louis Jolliet